PierreBarrat/TreeKnit.jl/docs/src/multitreeknit.md

 ![plot](./Pictures/resolution_order.png)

 Here $T_{1,2}$ corresponds to resolving `tree 1` and `tree 2` using each other and then generating a list of MCCs using standard `TreeKnit`.
 These resolved trees are then used to calculate the MCCs of the next neighboring tree pairs (which are connected by arrows).
 This means that after calculating the MCCs for `tree 1` and `tree 2` and resolving their polytomies using each other, instead of using the original `tree 1` the `resolved tree 1` is then further used when calculating the MCCs between `tree 1` and `tree 3`.

-Note that even if the `resolved tree 1` is further resolved with `tree 3` the MCCs found between `tree 1` and `tree 2` will still hold for this twice resolved `tree 1`.
+Leading to a consistent tree resolution.

+Furthermore, we use strict resolve when resolving trees with MultiTreeKnit.
+Strict resolve will only resolve polytomies if the location of each branch in the new split can be fully determined by the other tree.
+Using strict resolve prevents the introduction of incorrect splits into the trees, this is especially important when resolved trees are used downstream for inference as these splits could prevent the simulated annealing from converging.

+At the end of the sequential inference on all tree pairs, each tree will be resolved as much as possible using each other tree.
+However, the output MCCs might not be consistent with each other and might not fulfill the necessary transitivity requirements to create an ARG.
+To reduce the number of such potential incompatibilities we run a final round where we re-infer all tree pair MCCs without resolving trees this will prevent topological incompatibilities and ensure that all inferred MCCs are compatible with the output resolved trees, however it may not fix incompatibilities that are due to transitivity, therefore we do not produce an ARG for more than two trees.

 ## Consistent MCCs

-When `TreeKnit` is run individually on all tree pairs trees the final MCCs might be inconsistent with each other.
+When `TreeKnit` is run individually on all tree pairs the final MCCs might be inconsistent with each other.
 As can be seen in the example when `TreeKnit` is run on these tree pairs individually not only are the trees resolved in an incompatible manner the transitivity of the MCCs is also broken.
 If no recombination has occurred between leaves `A` and `B` in `tree a` and `tree c` and no recombination has occurred between these leaves in `tree b` and `tree c`, recombination cannot have occurred between `A` and `B` in `tree a` and `tree b`.
 However, there has clearly been a recombination event between trees `tree a` and `tree b`.

 However, fixing resolution issues as described above does not necessarily fix transitivity. `TreeKnit` uses simulated annealing and removes branches at random.
 This means that even if `tree c` is now resolved according to `tree a` and we infer that a recombination event has happened between trees `tree a` and `tree b` as well as between trees `tree c` and `tree b` the MCCs that `TreeKnit` infers might be inconsistent with each other.
 For example look at the following MCCs: